artgon/artgon.github.com/_posts/2011-11-26-migration-wordpress-jekyll.md

 ---
 layout: post
 title: New Design and Jekyll Migration
+meta-description: Relaunching my site with a new design and a new host.
+This post details the migration from Wordpress to Jekyll, on Github Pages.
 ---

 Welcome to the new iteration of my site.
 I finally spent some